 - 3. Students must be able to read and write in English.
 Applicants whose native language is not English must meet one of the following requirements: - a) A minimum total score of 61 on the TOEFL Internet Based Test (iBT); - b) 6.0 on the International English Language Test (IELTS); - c) 44 on the Pearson Test of English Academic Score Report; - d) 95 on the Duolingo English Test; - e) 53 on the 4-skill Michigan English Test (MET); - f) 650/LP on the Michigan Examination for the Certificate of Competency in English (ECCE); - g) 650/LP on the Michigan Examination for the Certificate of Proficiency in English (ECPE); or - h) a high school diploma completed at an appropriately accredited/recognized high school (where the medium of instruction is English). - 4.
 Transcripts not in English must be evaluated by an appropriate third party and translated into English or a trained transcript evaluator fluent in the language on the transcript.
 In this case, the evaluator must have expertise in the educational practices of the country of origin and include an English translation of the review.
-USCI accepts translation services from any NACES Member: https://www.naces.org/members.
-To meet this requirement, U.S. Career Institute suggests you contact World Educational Services, 800.361.3106 or www.wes.org; however, any NACES member will be accepted.
+To meet this requirement, U.S. Career Institute suggests you contact World Educational Services, 800.361.3106 or www.wes.org.
 The student is responsible for any fees related to any requirement listed in items 3 and 4 of the Admission Requirements.